sfu-ireceptor/turnkey-service-php/doc/installing_a_custom_ssl_certificate.md

 A self-signed SSL certificate is installed by default.
 This will generate a security warning in browsers.
 To use your own SSL certificate:

 1. Replace the SSL certificate files in the `.ssl` folder by your own.
-Make sure to use the same names:
+Make sure to use the same file names:

 ```
 certificate.pem